Free CAD block websites

 This site requires users to have minimum of AutoCAD 2007 to avoid any compatibility issues

-Personally we hate the name of this website, but it provides a vast and beautifully straightforward range of free CAD blocks, through its very well laid out and user friendly interface.
+This CAD block site provides a vast and beautifully straightforward range of free DWG CAD blocks, through its very well laid out and user friendly interface.

-You will find that this site supplies almost all of what an architect an/or student will require.
+You will find that this site supplies almost all of what an architect and/or student will require, including people, furniture, trees, bathroom, and kitchen blocks.

 But if you cant quite find the right block, then freecads also provides a free CAD block design service, which we have to admit, we haven’t tested out yet, but it’s a great idea.